 Political and technical challenges of removing administrative privileges

 IT has always been reluctant to remove administrative privileges from end users for several reasons.
 The first that comes to mind, and shouldn’t be overlooked, is the political challenges of such a move.
 Taking away a perceived privilege can be difficult, much like denying a person their freedom, so a change in IT policy has to be managed carefully to ensure users and management are onboard.

 There are still legacy applications that require administrative privileges, and while User Account Control (UAC) in Windows Vista and later OSes increases the number of legacy applications that can run with a standard user account, there are still times where a program may require administrative rights.
 Additionally, there may be occasions where users legitimately need to carry out system tasks that require administrative privileges, especially on portable devices that have limited connectivity to the Internet or company intranet.

 But the risks of administrative privileges in today’s threat landscape greatly outweigh the benefits, and removing administrative privileges from end users and IT staff is critical for ensuring that systems remain secure, and should be part of a defense-in-depth security strategy that includes deploying antimalware detection, endpoint firewalls, and ensuring that operating system and updates for third-party software are installed in a timely manner.

 Overcoming the challenges

-, join me to learn about some strategies that can be used to overcome these challenges.
-I’ll discuss how the Application Compatibility Toolkit (ACT) and UAC can be used to deploy shims to improve legacy app compatibility with standard user accounts, and how embracing Universal Apps in Windows 10 can enable organizations to secure systems but still allow users to install ‘after work applications’.
+In this webinar, join me to learn about some strategies that can be used to overcome these challenges.
+I’ll discuss how the Application Compatibility Toolkit (ACT) and UAC can be used to deploy shims to improve legacy app compatibility with standard user accounts, and how embracing Universal Apps in Windows 10 can enable organizations to secure systems but still allow users to install ‘after work applications’